waynodiablo/Oystercard/pills/params.md

 * `action` - this is the path to which the form will be sent
 * `method` - this is the type of HTTP request via which the form will be sent

 When the user fills in their username and password, a POST request is sent to the `/form` path with a params hash.
-The server identifies this request and defines an instance variable `@name` that is available to the erb.
+The server identifies this request and defines an instance variable `@username` that is available to the erb.
+The params hash identifies with the input's name, in this case the name="username".
 It then prints the params to the console and serves a new template `params.erb` to the user.

 ### Query String Params